 It's 5 am.
 I'm standing in the kitchen slicing cucumbers, wiping phantom germs of speckled red apples, and dropping tiny red sweet peppers into Ziplock bags.
 By 6:30 we are on the road.
 The car packed with 3 days worth of work (3 months if you count the hours it took to pay for all of it); 5 loads of laundry, 2 trips to the grocery store, 1 drug store stop, and 3 rounds of repacking.

 The car itself is loaded with mother-think perfection.
 A box of tissues placed in a neutral range of the both the front and the back seats.
 The cooler packed with sliced vegetables, yogurt, pepper jack cheese, and fruit- the opening side facing in.
-A car bag with coloring books, pencils, mad libs, Uno & Go Fish cards, gum, and a Bad Kitty Book on the back seat floor.
-The snack bag; an assortment of bagels, beef jerky, red vines, tiny oranges, apples, pretzels, and smart food popcorn, floating on top of a sea of luggage in the far back.
+A car bag with coloring books, pencils, mad libs, Uno & Go Fish cards, gum, and a Bad Kitty Book.
+The snack bag; an assortment of bagels, beef jerky, red vines, tiny oranges, apples, pretzels, and smart food popcorn.

 Grips and comp leos.

 Blankets with gym meet logos stitched on them.

 I am not a Gym Mom.
 I am Roadie.
 I work for the band.